How PolyAI Voice Agents Take Payments: PCI-Compliant AI Voice Payments

 Can PolyAI agents take payments without Shuttle?
 Not compliantly.
 If the AI model processes card data — even as audio — PolyAI's entire infrastructure enters PCI scope.
 Shuttle provides the PCI-compliant bridge that keeps card data isolated from PolyAI's systems.

 What payment gateways does this work with?
-Shuttle connects to 16+ gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, and others.
-Each PolyAI customer can use their own preferred gateway.
+Shuttle connects to 30+ gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, and others.
+Switching gateways is configuration, not re-integration.
+A few gateways (Braintree, for example) do not work for voice capture but do work for payment links.

 What does it cost?
-Shuttle charges $0.20 per transaction with no setup fees, no monthly minimums, and no per-seat licensing.
+Shuttle charges $0.20 per successful transaction for voice, with no setup fees, no monthly minimums, and no per-seat licensing.
+Payment links are currently free, with a new model coming.
+For technical detail, see the Shuttle docs: Twilio setup, payment links, and security and PCI.

 Related Reading